navidpanchi/Marker-Detection/README.md

 A convolutional neural network pretrained on MNIST dataset was used.
 The final layer with 10 classes was replaced with a layer having two output classes.
-Accuracy is about 93%. (accuracy depends on the type of images used for classification, proper preprocessing will give you a higher accuracy).
+Accuracy is about 93%. (accuracy depends on the type of images used for classification, proper preprocessing will give you a good accuracy).

 (network architecture:
 https://github.com/keras-team/keras/blob/master/examples/mnist_cnn.py)